 As much as I’d like to say that the HD142X is a projector that breaks the mold, unfortunately, it’s the same old story here as it has been with every other projector we’ve reviewed this year.
 Black-on-black color schemes, grated plastic on the front, and an overall boxy shape make this one of the least sexy projectors I’ve seen, saved only by its low-to-the-ground profile that might help it fit into tighter spaces where other larger projectors may have a hard time squeezing in.

 At 5.2lbs the HD142X is heavier than others, but also not nearly the heaviest projector we’ve tested either.
 If it came down to it you could mount this on your ceiling or back wall just fine, but at only 3.7 inches deep and less than a foot across, it would also fit stealthily into a custom coffee table without a fuss.

-As is the case with the design of the HD142X, not a whole lot has changed from what we first found on the HD141X it’s set to replace in Optoma’s lineup of budget-oriented home theater projectors.
+As is the case with the design of the HD142X, not a whole lot has changed from what we first found on the HD141X.
+It’s set to replace Optoma’s lineup of budget-oriented home theater projectors.

 If there’s one thing Optoma is known for by now, it’s making seriously bright projectors that won’t break your budget in half by the time you hit the checkout counter.
 The HD142X is no different, with 3,000 ANSI lumens of brightness that fill the room with light even during the brightest of days.

 At a distance of 10ft in near-darkness, we recorded a rating of 1,672 lux in the middle of the image, and a variable rate of 1,250 – 1,550 lux around the corners.
 At 7ft this stat jumped considerably, to 2,486 lux in the middle of the image, and 2,132 lux at the outermost corner.